-If it is determined that a report reveals involvement of, or a pattern of behavior by a particular student group or organization, the Title IX Coordinator may impose any appropriate remedial or protective measures contemplated by this policy in consultation with the relevant University
+If it is determined that a report reveals involvement of, or a pattern of behavior by a particular student group or organization, the Title IX Coordinator may impose any appropriate remedial or protective measures contemplated by this policy in consultation with the relevant University officials.
+Such measures may include, but are not limited to, modification, suspension or termination of a student group's or organization's agreement or status with the University to the extent permitted by law and University policy.

 II.
-Informal Resolution Process
+Referral for Adaptive Resolution